Frequently Asked Questions

 Is financial assistance available for international students?

 Yes.
-International students can apply for graduate teaching assistantships, research assistantships, and departmental scholarships.
+International students can apply for graduate assistantships, departmental scholarships, and university scholarships.
 International students are strongly encouraged to provide financial support for themselves through other sources, especially for the first year.
 While they are not qualified for financial aid, international students are qualified to apply for TWU Graduate Student Scholarship PhD and TWU International Student Scholarship.
 Please visit the TWU Financial Aid page for further details.
 They can also seek on-campus employment.

 What is important to the admission committee?